The Excela Health School of Anesthesia is one of twelve CRNA schools in Pennsylvania.

 CRNA Program Structure

 Your clinical rotations will take place in as many as 20 affiliate sites in the tri-state area.
-During clinicals, you will gain experience in administration of general, regional, and IV sedation to patients of all acuities and ages.
+During clinicals, you will gain experience in the administration of general, regional, and IV sedation to patients of all acuities and ages.

 Looking for something specific?
 Find CRNA schools categorized by their unique requirements.